-According to our team's recent study on sleep and burnout (a.k.a. feeling overwhelmed and emotionally drained from overwork), your bedroom can play a big role in the quality of your sleep and ability to battle burnout.
+According to our team's recent study on sleep and burnout, your bedroom plays a big role in the quality of your sleep and ability to battle burnout.

-If you're feeling stressed and overworked, it's likely that the demands of your job are the culprit.
-However, few people have enough control to cut out stressors at work, or the courage and financial stability to quit their job.
-While you may not be able to make drastic changes at work, you can turn your environment at home into a calming oasis.
-Optimizing your bedroom for quality sleep is a great place to start.
+If you're feeling stressed and overworked, you might not be getting enough sleep.
+However, few people have the ability to completely cut out stressors at work or have the financial stability to quit their job.
+While you might not be able to make drastic changes at your office, you can turn your environment at home into a calm, relaxing space.
+We're sharing 8 tips on how to prep your bedroom for quality sleep.

 Pictured: Blackout Cellular Shades in Tamarind